gerardog/gsudo/docs/docs/gsudo-vs-sudo.md

 ## What if I install both?

-If you have both Microsoft's `Sudo for Windows` and `gsudo` installed, they both should work independently.
+If you have both Microsoft Sudo and `gsudo` installed, they both should work independently.

 The `sudo` keyword will run Microsoft's sudo instead of `gsudo` because the typical install of `Sudo for Windows` (which is via a Windows Insider build) puts it in `c:\Windows\System32\sudo.exe`.
 This folder appears first in the `PATH` environment variable, therefore when running `sudo`, the Microsoft `sudo.exe` will take precedence over gsudo's `sudo` alias.